 While coat color is an appealing feature in this breed, it’s important to look beyond looks and recognize that there are other more important things to consider such as temperament, structure, working ability and health.

-Caution is therefore often needed when purchasing puppies from breeders who focus on breeding mostly for “looks” and who male claims of selling puppies equipped with coat colors that are considered “rare.”
+Caution is therefore often needed when purchasing puppies from breeders who focus on breeding mostly for “looks” and who make claims of selling puppies equipped with coat colors that are considered “rare.”

 Ethical German shepherd breeders may charge thousands of dollars for their German shepherd puppies because they have pedigrees, papers, working titles, and come from specific champion lines, but perspective new puppy owners must be wary of shady or unethical breeders charging thousands of dollars for puppies only because of their coat colors.
 Backyard breeders and unethical breeders tend to perform little or no health and temperament screenings.